-THE TOP 5 FIRMWARE ATTACK VECTORS
+THE TOP FIRMWARE AND

+HARDWARE ATTACK VECTORS

-Updated for 2021 with information on the most common threats to enterprise device firmware today.
+Updated for 2025 with information on the most pressing threats to enterprise device firmware today

 As firmware-level threats continue to gain popularity in the wild, security teams need to understand how these threats work and the real-world risks they pose to an organization's security.
-Updated for 2021, this paper demystifies the most common types of firmware attacks used in the wild today.
+Updated for 2025, this paper demystifies the most common types of firmware attacks used in the wild today.

 It includes analysis of widespread malware, ransomware, and APT campaigns targeting devices ranging from traditional laptops and servers to networking gear and VPN appliances.
 These attacks are of particular importance because they enable attackers to gain fundamental control of enterprise devices, subvert security controls, and persist invisibly, undetected by traditional security solutions.

 For the past several years, security researchers, industry analysts, and regulatory bodies have highlighted the growing threat of firmware and hardware attacks.
 A series of recent real-world events have demonstrated why.
 Firmware and device-level attacks have become a staple of attackers from state-backed threat actors to financially motivated ransomware campaigns.
-Some of the most significant 2020 developments in firmware threats and vulnerabilities include:
+Some significant developments in firmware threats and vulnerabilities from 2020 to 2025 include: